mschmidtkorth/logseq-msk-docs/pages/Page Version History.md

 		- Every 60 seconds (or as specified) a new version is created automatically (if there has been any change), or if _[[Settings]] > Version Control > Enable Git auto commit_ is disabled
 		- Manually create a new version by hitting `c` (for <ins>c</ins>ommit) on your keyboard and entering a message to describe the change
 		-
+		  #+BEGIN_TIP
+		  Logseq is going to ask you for your name and email address when using Git.
+This information is only used to identify the author of changes to your Markdown/Org Mode files.
+		  #+END_TIP
 	- You can run any custom Git commands, for example `git push` to _push_ your changes - i.e. update your remote repository -, via `Cmd+!` or `Alt+!`
 		- Logseq does not automatically push your changes.
 You have to do it manually or use means that are independent of Logseq, for example [git post-commit hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)
 	- You can access your page history at the three dots menu of the page next to the page title at _Check page history_